ls-it-solutions/mps-javafx/README.md

 Adding back the removed JavaFX libraries to JetBrains MPS (>= 2020.3)

 ## MPS-Version
-This plugin is for MPS 2020.3
+This plugin is for MPS 2021.3

-MPS 2020.3 runs with JBR 11.
+MPS 2021.3 runs with JBR 11.

 ## JavaFX-Version
 The JavaFX major version covers the JDK version it runs with.

 12 as a major version means, that it would run with JDK 11 and JDK 12.
+JavaFX 19 still works with JDK 11.

-This JavaFX plugin will use JavaFX 12.0.2 release and is so usable with JDK 11 and JDK 12.
+This JavaFX plugin will use JavaFX 19.0.2.1 release and is so usable with JDK 11 and above.

+JavaFX version 20+ need Java 17.

 ## Usage